vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 ### Why ?

+Containers move dynamically across different Nodes/ VMs in a clustered environment during their lifecycle.

+While data written by the containers onto storage provisioned the conventional way cannot ( Eg.HostPath) so instead of moving data , we need to move volumes and the attachment of volumes across VMs where containers get scheduled.

+Even if we do manage to use NFS , the problem is that NFS Mounts need to be created and mounted across every node in the cluster and has to be repeated for every additional node that gets added.

 ### In Enterprises

+This issue gets exacerbated further in enterprises

 * There are new applications that are developed on container technologies
 * Applications that refuse to move to container technologies and